souravs34/python-datavisualisation/README.md

 ### Web App using Justpy

-As graphs in Jupyter notrebook are not that clear and interesting to watch, We can make webapps using justpy and pytz.
+As graphs in Jupyter notrebook are not that clear and interesting to watch, We can make webapps using justpy and highchart graphs.

 1_part.py :- Contains graph of average rating per day